azazellooo/py-va/README.md

 # Simple GUI app to get some info from wolfram-alpha or wiki (or from both of them).

-To run the app install python version 3.8.5 and higher
+To run the app install python version 3.8.5 and higher, wolfram alpha account to get API key (wolfram-alpha: https://www.wolframalpha.com)

 additional installations: